Realme C35 Price in Pakistan & specifications

-The Realme C35, the latest smartphone in the C series, is now available for purchase.
-It is a budget device and has a variety of useful features.
+The Realme C35, the latest smartphone in the C series, is now on the market.
+It is a budget device with a variety of useful features.

-The Realme C35 is powered by a Unisoc Tiger T616 (12 nm) 2.0 GHz Octa Core processor.
-The device also includes a Mali-G57 MP1 GPU.
+The Unisoc Tiger T616 (12 nm) 2.0 GHz Octa Core processor powers the Realme C35.
+The GPU included in the device is Mali-G57 MP1.

-The smartphone has a 6.6-inch IPS LCD capacitive touchscreen with a FHD+ resolution of 1080 x 2408 pixels.
+The smartphone has a 6.6-inch IPS LCD capacitive touchscreen with a 1080 x 2408 FHD+ resolution.

-The device includes 4 GB of RAM and 128 GB of internal storage.
-The phone has a triple camera setup with an LED flash on the back.
+The device has 4 GB of RAM and 128 GB of storage space.
+The phone has a triple camera setup on the back, as well as an LED flash.

-The main camera has a resolution of 50 megapixels, while the selfie camera has an 8-megapixel resolution.
+The main camera has a 50-megapixel resolution, while the selfie camera has an 8-megapixel resolution.

 The smartphone comes with Android 11 and UI 2.0 pre-installed.
 A 5000-mAh, 18-watt fast-charging battery powers the device.